Market Street, Fore Street, Park Hill and St. John's Walk

 St. John's House and St. John's House Cottage.
 This building is the only There are other references to it as the Old School House but there is no documentary evidence to confirm its origins.
 The walled garden on the west side of St. John's House was a scrapyard prior to the renovations.
 The property was original converted into 2 apartments for visiting members of the Memorial faculty but St. John's House has since been converted back to a classroom.

 1 Fore Street*.
 The Gables is a mediaeval hall house built around 1500 The part of the building was occupied by the offices of the Water Works.
 During the 1940s, Rhoda's Snack Bar was located here.
-The Gables Restaurant occupied most of the building from some time in the 1970s until 2015.
-Undoubtedly one of the more memorable events it hosted was the Arsenal football club’s celebration of its 1979 FA Cup victory.
+The Gables Restaurant occupied most of the building from the early 1970s until 2015.
+One of the more memorable events it hosted was the Arsenal football club’s celebration of its 1979 FA Cup victory.
 The building is now occupied by Geoffrey Matthews Estates, which moved here from its previous location in High Street in 2015.

 The appearance of the building has changed over the years.
-The 1910 shows the building rendered with stucco in the traditional manner.
+The 1910 photo shows the building rendered with stucco in the traditional manner.
 By the time the lease was renewed in 1917 this ancient method of protecting the structural timbers had become unfashionable.
-The new lessee wanted to expose the main timbers and the stucco was removed, leaving the exposed timbers subject to deterioration.
+The new lessee wanted to expose the main timbers and the stucco was removed and has not been replaced.

 17 Fore Street*.
 A late-Georgian (ca. 1840) house and shop formerly known as Gresham Villa.
 The shop front is probably original.
 Kelly's Directory indicates that a saddlers and harness makers was located in Fore Street from the 1870's until 1933 - the most recent edition available to the author.
 John Thomas Mumford was the first (1978-1898), then William Malcolm Thomas (1922) and finally Joseph Young (1933).
 There are very few places where these saddlers could have traded in Fore Street, and it was most likely here.
 In 1956 there were still two occupants of this building - Mrs. M Young at No. 17 and Gresham Villa at No. 19.
 The two units were integrated, probably in the 1980s.
 For many years this has been the home of Joan Lloyd, manager of the MUN Harlow Campus in the 1970s, and her husband David, author of The Making Of The English Town, a wonderful book which I used as a course text for many years.